capocasa/nim-nestegg/README.md

 file.close()
 ```

+nestegg's internal debug logs can be output by compiling with -d:nestegg_debug.

-See http://github.com/capocasa/lov, a minimalistic nim av1-opus-webm video player, for a fuller usage example
+See http://github.com/capocasa/lov, a minimalistic nim av1-opus-webm video player, for a fuller usage example, as well as project status.

 Documentation
 -------------